 |Katyemail@example.com||Mountain View, CA||None||4|

-INSERT query that will insert the records of all customers who have made a purchase worth over $200 into a table called high_value_customers.
+We want to insert all the records of customers who have made a purchase worth over $200 into a table called high_value_customers.
 To do so, we can use an SQL subquery and an SQL INSERT command:

 INSERT INTO high_value_customers SELECT * FROM customers WHERE id IN (SELECT DISTINCT customer_id FROM orders WHERE cost > 200);